wesdoyle/nginx-security-demo/README.md

     "description": "sophia.adams@example.com",
     "instructor": "2001-05-15"
   },
-  {
-    "id": 5,
-    "title": "Emma Evans",
-    "description": "emma.evans@example.com",
-    "instructor": "2001-07-18"
-  },
   ...
 ]
 ```

-**Securing this API properly will require implementing security measures at multiple layers - in the next step, we'll focus on an immediate patch to the application layer.**
+**🕵️ Securing this API will require implementing security measures at multiple layers.
+In the next step, we'll focus on an immediate patch to the application layer to prevent basic SQL injection.**

 ## Phase 2: Implementing parameterized SQL queries

 This phase focuses on basic application-level security.
 We'll address the immediate concern of the SQL injection vulnerability in the Rust API by parameterizing the query invoked by this API endpoint.

-### The vulnerability
+### The vulnerability 💉

 In Phase 1, the Rust code exposed a critical SQL injection vulnerability through unsafe string concatenation: